rajat2502/YDKJS_Notes/Scope & Closures/Chapter_2_Illustrating_Lexical_Scope.md

 - Bubble 2 (BLUE): surround scope of function `getStudentName(..)`, holds one identifier: `studentID`.
 - Bubble 3 (GREEN): surround the scope of the for-loop, holds one identifier: `student`.

-**NOTE**: Scope bubbles are determined using compilation.
+**NOTE**: Scope bubbles are determined during compilation.
 Each marble is colored based on which bucket it's declared in, not the color of the scope it may be accessed from.

 - Scopes can nest inside each other, to any depth of nesting as your program needs.
 - References (non-declarations) to variables/identifiers are allowed if there's a matching declaration either in the current scope, or any scope above/outside the current scope, but not with declarations from lower/nested scopes.